raygpt/phone-anxiety/README.md

 # Copyright

-the code is outfitted with a clandestine alert that will notify me if it is used without my permission. kindly ask my permission first before you use it.
+This code is outfitted with a clandestine alert that will notify me if it is used without my permission. kindly ask my permission first before you use it.